 Pro tip: use Hotjar Heatmaps to analyze aggregate user behavior on your website and see which elements users click and scroll through.
 This data about your product’s most popular and unpopular elements will help you identify how you can re-position elements where they’ll make the desired impact.

 Similarly, you can watch Hotjar Session Recordings to get a play-by-play of how individual users are interacting with your product by analyzing mouse movements, scrolls, and navigation.
-Recordings give you insight through the customer’s eyes so you can iterate on your features based on a genuine understanding of customer experience.
+Recordings give you insights through the customer’s eyes so you can iterate on your features based on a genuine understanding of the customer experience.